Economy of Egypt: Tourism

-Tourism in Egypt grew significantly after 1975 when the government eased visa restrictions and focused on tourism infrastructure.
+Tourism in Egypt grew quickly after 1975 when the government eased visa restrictions and focused on tourism infrastructure.
 By 1981, tourist arrivals had risen to 1.8 million, reaching 14.7 million in 2010.
 However, the COVID-19 pandemic caused a sharp decline, with revenues dropping to $4 billion in 2020 and arrivals falling to 3.5 million.
 In February 2022, the International Monetary Fund (IMF) noted that Egypt's tourism sector was the biggest loser from the pandemic.

 Egypt's government has initiated several projects in the tourism sector, including the Grand Egyptian Museum.
-Once completed, it will be the largest museum in the world.
-This museum aims to showcase Egypt's rich archaeological heritage, strengthening the country's position as a global tourist destination.

-In 2024, Egypt achieved a record 15.7 million tourists, surpassing the previous year’s 14.9 million.
-This achievement, attributed to government efforts to enhance security and tourism support, marks a strong recovery from the pandemic's impact.
-After the drastic decline in 2020, tourism has rebounded, with revenues reaching $14.1 billion, up from previous years.
+It is the world's largest museum for a single civilization and was built to display Egypt's archaeological heritage and draw visitors.

+Egypt recorded around 19 million tourist arrivals in 2025, up 21% from 15.7 million in 2024, following 14.9 million visitors in 2023.
+Revenues also reached a record $14.1 billion in 2024.
 The country's tourism strategy includes plans to attract 30 million tourists by 2028, with continued improvements to infrastructure and the tourist experience.
-Egypt's top markets in 2024 included Germany, Russia, and Saudi Arabia.